You are looking to find an alternative to buying Nespresso pods on a regular basis, but you still want to use your Nespresso Machine?

-This means that the only thing you need to be occasionally buying to make yourself a cup is a bag of coffee
+This means that the only thing you need to be restockig on is coffee.

-- It’s the best solution for those in search of the most eco-friendly alternative.
+- It’s the best solution for those in search for the most eco-friendly alternative.

-- You will lower the cost per cup of coffee compared to a cup made with the original capsules.
-This means that you’ll save a lot in the long run.
+- You will lower the cost per cup of coffee compared to using the original capsules.
+This means that you’ll save money in the long run.

 - The capsule can hold less coffee compared to the originals.

-The lid also takes some of the capacity, which results in a weaker, slightly watery cup.
+The lid also takes some of the pod’s capacity, which results in a weaker, slightly watery cup.